Exercise and Addiction Recovery

 Exercise can help you see yourself in a positive light.
 Since exercise can often lead to weight loss and muscle gain, it can also lead to a positive body image.
-It can also boosts your mood and decreases the chance of depression developing.
+It can also boost your mood and decreases the chance of depression developing.

-If you can, workout with a friend or fellow recovery addict.
+If you can, work out with a friend or fellow recovery addict.
 Having the added support can help keep you motivated together and push you both to succeed.

 Physical Activity Boosts Energy